ErkoRisthein/jf-hw-money-transfers/README.md

 10. Buffer program’s output `PrintStream out = new PrintStream(new BufferedOutputStream(System.out));`
 11. After all donator threads are finished, print all balances and `flush()` the program’s output.
 12. Don’t use `exit()` or `halt()` to stop the program.
+13. **Format the code consistently!
+Points will be deducted for inconsistent code style!!**

 Sample output
 -----------------------